hkvinge/Secant-avoidance-projection-algorithm/README.md

 This repository contains CUDA code for the SAP algorithm.
 At the moment I am still uploading and restructuring the code.
-I expect everything to be uploaded and in good shape by mid-October 2018.
+I expect everything to be uploaded and in good shape by mid-December 2018.